 In the Obstetrics Department, we can use essential oils and herbal blends to promote comfort and relaxation during and following the birthing experience

-If you experience breastfeeding difficulties, our board certified lactation consultant can provide you with assistance and techniques to make your breastfeeding experience successful.
+If you experience breastfeeding difficulties, our certified lactation consultants can provide you with assistance and techniques to make your breastfeeding experience successful.

 We have certified car seat technicians available to answer questions and help install your car seat according to the Department of Transportation standards.